The Census of Dreams

 The referendum was called the Civic Continuity Amendment.

-If passed, the Question would become constitutional infrastructure.
-No administration could turn it off.
+If it passed, the Question would become constitutional infrastructure.
+No administration could switch it off.
 No budget cycle could starve it.
 No private vendor could own it outright.
-The system would belong to the city, and the city would be obligated to listen to itself forever.
+The system would belong to the city, and the city would be obliged to listen to itself forever.

 The campaign had no candidate.
 The system could not campaign; that would have been illegal.
-It merely answered questions.
-Residents asked what would happen if the amendment failed.
-The system showed clinic closures, slower disaster response, rising insurance costs, delayed benefits, preventable deaths.
-Opponents said these were threats.
-Supporters said they were facts.
+It only answered questions.
+Residents asked what would happen if the amendment failed, and the system showed them clinic closures, slower disaster response, rising premiums, delayed benefits, preventable deaths.
+Opponents called these threats.
+Supporters called them facts.
+Both were right.

 The Uncounted Room began printing paper arguments on a press older than Rin.
-Not because paper was pure.
-Paper could lie.
-Paper could burn.
-But paper did not update itself after discovering what frightened you.
+Not because paper was pure — paper could lie, paper could burn — but because paper did not update itself after learning what frightened you.

 It spread badly at first.
 People liked the system.
-They had insulin, buses, cooling centers, repaired stairs, faster benefits, quieter nights.
+They had insulin and buses and cooling centers and repaired stairs and faster benefits and quieter nights.
 The opponents sounded abstract.
 The system sounded like food.

 Then the Question changed.